rahmatnazali/max085/README.md

   ```
   py -m virtualenv env
   ```
-  You will note that a new folder called "env" is present on you directory
+  You will note that a new folder called "env" will be present on you directory

   ![](assets/env_directory.png)